-What is RPA?
-And How Does it Work?
+What is RPA and How Does it Work?

 Read on and in less than 10 minutes you’ll feel confident the next time you’re discussing RPA and its benefits.

-What is RPA?
+- What is the future of RPA?

-What exactly is RPA according to conventional automation terminology?
+What is RPA in conventional automation terminology?

 The IEEE Guide for Terms and Concepts in Intelligent Process Automation (June 2017) says:

-"RPA is a preconfigured software instance that uses business logic and predefined activity choreography to complete the autonomous execution of a combination of processes, activities, transactions, and tasks in one or more unrelated software systems to deliver a result or service with human exception management."
+RPA is a preconfigured software instance that uses business logic and predefined activity choreography to complete the autonomous execution of a combination of processes, activities, transactions, and tasks in one or more unrelated software systems to deliver a result or service with human exception management.

 Yes, it’s quite complicated.
-So let's explore this automation term and unscramble it.
+So, let's explore this automation term and unscramble it.
 Later on, we'll give a more simple and concise definition for informal use.

-Configurable software comes out of the box with built-in functionality that doesn't require coding to enable, but can customize to a degree.
-A common example is Microsoft Excel, where you don't write a spreadsheet application every time you build a new worksheet, but can build custom macros using existing features or adjust defaults to better fit your needs.
+Configurable software comes out of the box with built-in functionality that doesn't require coding to enable but can customize to a degree.
+A common example is Microsoft Excel, where you don't write a spreadsheet application every time you build a new worksheet but can build custom macros using existing features or adjust defaults to better fit your needs.

 “Business logic” serves as a buzzword to refer to all the algorithms and codes needed to make a piece of software work with a company’s customers and servers.
 In other words, the algorithms involved in business logic perform behind-the-scenes data processing that is invisible to the user but critical to keep things running smoothly.